-Iron FormationsIron formations are enigmatic iron-rich marine chemical sediments that were ubiquitous for much of the Precambrian, yet have no clear modern analogue.
-These deposits are robust archives of paleo-ocean chemistry and are a tracer for the Earth's surface oxidation state.
-My research is interested in resolving the distribution of sedimentary iron formations throughout geological time, and understanding the implications of these deposits for Earth system evolution.
+Iron-rich chemical sedimentsIron-rich marine chemical sediments—such as iron formations and ironstones—were ubiquitous for much of the Precambrian, yet have no clear modern analogue.
+These deposits are potentially robust archives of palaeo-ocean chemistry and are a tracer for the Earth's surface oxidation state.
+My research has focused on resolving the palaeoenvironmental significance of sedimentary iron formations throughout geological time, and understanding the implications of these deposits for Earth system evolution.

 |